Student writes #BlackLivesMatter on college application 100 times

 "First, there was a word limit on the question prompt -- you couldn't have less than 100 words," he explained in an interview with CNN.

 "As I completed my application, my academic work, volunteer activity, extracurricular and activism created a picture, but it became apparent to me as I neared that final question that the picture lacked my voice," he added.
-"It was important that to me that that the admissions officers literally hear my impatience for justice and the significance of this issue."
+"It was important that to me that the admissions officers literally hear my impatience for justice and the significance of this issue."

 Ahmed, 18, is a practicing Muslim and a self-described activist.
 He says much of his passion stems from him experiencing racism of his own.